apache/shenyu-website/content/en/projects/shenyu/jwt-plugin/index.md

 description: Jwt plugin
 ---

-## Explanation
+## Description

 * The jwt plug-in is for the `token` attribute or `authorization` of the http request header to carry the attribute value for authentication judgment and judge OAuth2.0 .

 ## Plugin Setting

 Please refer to the `deployment` document, choose a way to start `shenyu-admin`.
-For example, through [local deployment](../deployment-local) to start the `Apache ShenYu` management system .
+For example, through [Local Deployment](../deployment-local) to start the `Apache ShenYu` management system .

 * In `shenyu-admin` BasicConfig --> plugin -> `jwt` set to enable.If you don't want to use this function, please disable this plugin in the `shenyu-admin`.